jasylwong/CV/README.md

 ## <a name="about_me">About me</a>

-A proactive, dynamic and creative **Full Stack Software Developer**, looking for my first role in the tech industry.
+A proactive, dynamic and creative **Full Stack Software Developer** by day.
+A music and pizza aficionado by night.

-At the end of 2018, I qualified as an actuary - a globally recognised qualification that is renowned for being particularly arduous and with a significantly high drop out rate.
-With that under my belt, I am now looking for my next challenge - somewhere I can put my driven nature, analytical mind and creative side to use in the tech industry.
+Previously in my career, I qualified as an actuary (a globally recognised qualification renowned for being particularly arduous and with a significantly high drop out rate).

-I am currently enrolled in the software development programme at [Makers Academy](https://makers.tech/).
+I then became attracted to software development by its potential to be applied in all manners of fields, including e-commerce, fraud detection and medical healthcare.
+I enjoy working in industries which are continually progressing, and there is always the chance to learn something new.
+As programming becomes more prevalent in our everyday lives, I consider coding not only a form of enjoyment, but also a necessity in order to upskill and drive progression.

-What attracts me to Software Development is the opportunity to pursue a modern analytical role in a technical and computing environment.
-Whilst I have always been mathematically inclined, I look forward to exercising my enjoyment of problem solving in an innovative and technology driven atmostphere.
+I am keen to work at a company which also shares this goal of moving forward and creating benefit for its customers.
+Having now graduated from Makers, I am eager to use my driven nature, analytical mind, newfound tech skills, and creative side to help them achieve this.

 **Tech skills:** Ruby (Sinatra, Rails, RSpec), HTML, CSS, JavaScript (jQuery, Jasmine), Python